jijihohococo/ichi-orm/README.md

 ```

-You can get back your redis object to implement the functions of redis extension.
+You can retrieve the Redis object and use the functions provided by the Redis extension.

 ```php
 use JiJiHoHoCoCo\IchiORM\Cache\CacheModel;